SSWConsulting/SSW.Rules.Content/rules/run-aduc-from-non-domain-computer/rule.md

 Read more about Windows Admin Center here: [Do you use Windows Admin Center?](/windows-admin-center)

-## Running MMC from a non-domain joined computer
+## Running RSAT from a non-domain joined computer

+While Windows Admin Center is a great solution, many SysAdmins prefer the extra functionality and classic interface of the Remote Server Administration Tools (RSAT) that you can easily run from a domain joined computer.

+To get RSAT working on a non-domain joined computer, there are some extra steps:

+1. Run Command Prompt as Administrator
+2. Run this command to open an empty mmc window:

+`runas.exe /netonly /noprofile /user:"adminchrisschultz@sydney.ssw.com.au" mmc.exe`